Concerned over rapid rise of new COVID-19 cases in India: Harvard Global Health Institute Director

 India's COVID-19 tally crosses 4.25 lakh mark; Goa reports first death

-However, there has been a steady improvement in the recovery rate with around 55.48 per cent of the Covid-10 patients being declared virus free.
+However, there has been a steady improvement in the recovery rate with around 55.48 per cent of the Covid-10 patients being declared virus-free.
 The number of recoveries stood at 2,27,755 while there were 1,69,451 active cases, the data showed.
 One patient has migrated.

 India took 64 days to cross the 1-lakh mark from 100 Covid-19 cases, another fortnight to reach two lakh cases and then in another ten days it went past the 3-lakh mark.
 Also, it took 18 days for the cases to double to the current tally from 2,07,615 that was registered on June 3.